mvaganov/CmdLineAsteroids/notes.md

 }
 ```

-`voice`
+### voice
-this class interpolates a value over time, with frames given at different points in time.
+this class moves a value along a path over time. math calculates a position at any point in time. we call this math interpolation.

-It's a templated class because this idea, interpolating a value, is useful for many different kinds of values.
+It's a templated class because the idea of interpolating a value is useful for many different kinds of values.
 It's going to be used for changing the radius of a particle over time.
 it could also be used for changing a particle's color, position, or any concept that can be interpolated between.

-Any implementation will need to implement a Lerp method, which explains how to interpolate between values of the used type.
+Any implementation will need to implement a `Lerp` method, which explains how to interpolate between values of the used type.
-A list of frames will define the curve of the value, which is how the value interpolates.
+A list of frames will define the curve of the value, which is the path that the value interpolates over time.
-a convenient static constructor that grows and then shrinks a value is included here, which we need for the particle.
+a convenient static instance that grows and then shrinks a value is included here, which we need for the explosion particle.

-the ValueOverTime abstract class defines how the math works.
+the `ValueOverTime` abstract class defines how the math works.
 notably, this class interpolates a curve with sharp transitions from frame to frame.
 the interpolation could be smoother with a spline, which is a clear opportunity for to improve this class later.
 for now, this is sufficient for our simulation.

-`scene`
+### scene
 src/Program.cs
 ```
 ...